 WHO WE ARE

-Every day, abused and neglected children in our community are placed into temporary foster care because their parents cannot - or will not - take care of them.
+Every day, children in our community who have been abused or neglected are placed into temporary foster care because their parents cannot - or will not - take care of them.
 Court Appointed Special Advocates (CASA) of McHenry County gives these children a voice in court so they can grow up in safe, forever homes where they can thrive.

 CASA volunteers make a life-long difference for children - one child at a time.